This article is part of

 Open topics, with support and collaboration

-- Realization during a pedagogical day with open topics
+- Organize it during a pedagogical day with open topics

 - Foster collaboration and co-development

 - Adapt your support practices to the needs of teachers

 At the Centre de services scolaire de la Pointe-de-l’Île, in the Montréal region, the leadership of the information technology (IT) services team was instrumental in enabling a very large number of teachers to explore the online self-study offer, in particular those of CADRE21 and of RÉCIT.
 By facilitating these exploration sessions with school teams, while modeling a commitment to their training, the IT services team was able to educate teachers about the possibilities of continuing education via digital technology.
 This strategy has helped to increase the sense of professional effectiveness.

 Topic according to a need, facilitated locally, with staff mobilization

 - Select topic based on a common need